trangiabao1203/renec-app/README.md

 ```

 ### Running the Project
-In this project, you will see 2 packages in apps directory:
+In this project structure, you will see 2 packages in apps directory:
 - renec-api: This is the backend API server develop with NestJS
 - renec-web: This is the frontend web application develop with NextJS